 Sailing across the Atlantic

-Sailing across the Atlantic is an adventure that many people dream of.
+Sailing across the Atlantic is an adventure that many dream of.
 It doesn't have to be just a dream, sail across the Atlantic with More Sailing without having to own a boat or take responsibility for an entire crew.
 Sail across the Atlantic with us and be part of an experience you will never forget.

-Take the chance to realize the dream of sailing across the Atlantic with More Sailing.
-Every year for over 10 years, we have been sailing several sailboats to the Caribbean.
-We offer a carefree and safe way to realize the dream of sailing across the Atlantic.
-All our boats we sail over have both a responsible skipper and an assistant skipper on board.
+All our boats have both a skipper and an assistant skipper on board.
 Book anything from a place on board up to a whole boat if you are a larger group.
-This allows you to sail across the Atlantic without owning your own boat.
-You also don't have to do all the planning and preparation for the trip.
+This way you can sail across the Atlantic without owning your own boat.
+You also don't have to be responsible for all the planning and preparation for the trip.
+We sail across the Atlantic during November-December every year, when the conditions for an Atlantic crossing are at their best.

-Share in double cabin
+Part in double cabin

 Berth in double cabin on board the sailing boat